 BSc(Hons), PhD, FRACI

-Subject areas A/Prof Prenzler teaches include Chemistry 1B, Organic and Physical Chemistry, Organic Chemistry and Instrumental Methods.
+Subject areas Associate Professor Prenzler teaches include Chemistry 1B, Organic and Physical Chemistry, Organic Chemistry and Instrumental Methods.

 Professor Prenzler has an active interest in the supervision of Honours, Masters and PhD students.

 Hanafy DM, Prenzler PD, Burrows GE, Ryan D, Nielsen S, El Sawi SA, El Alfy TS, Abdelrahman EH, Obied HK (2017) Biophenols of mints: antioxidant, acetylcholinesterase, butyrylcholinesterase and histone deacetylase inhibition activities targeting Alzheimer’s disease treatment.
 Journal of Functional Foods, 33, 345–362.